fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/02-data-warehouse.md

 In this task, you will create a relational data warehouse consisting of fact and dimension tables, where fact tables hold numeric measures for analysis and dimension tables store entity attributes.
 You'll define relationships between tables in Microsoft Fabric to build a data model for efficient business performance analysis.

-1. In the data warehouse, from the top navigation pane, select the **Model Layouts** option.
+1. In the warehouse, from the top navigation pane, select the **Model Layouts** option.

 2. In the model pane, rearrange the tables in your data warehouse so that the **FactSalesOrder** table is in the middle, like this:

     ![Screenshot of the data warehouse model page.](./Images/fab1.png)

 3. Drag the **ProductKey** field from the **FactSalesOrder** table and drop it on the **ProductKey** field in the **DimProduct** table.
 Then confirm the following relationship details and click on **Save**.

     - **Table 1**: FactSalesOrder
     - **Column**: ProductKey
     - **Table 2**: DimProduct